This post may contain affiliate links. See my disclosure for more information.

 I wish I could say that this was a smashing success as well, but I can’t.
 And I so wanted it to be.
 We used the Time 4 Learning platform for my youngest’s math this past year for Algebra 2.
 We had several issues that made it something I can’t recommend.

 First, my son repeatedly scored poorly on the assessments.
 When we’d talk about it, here’s how he described what he felt was going on: “It’s like they teach you to spell c-a-t …and then test you on how to spell ‘encyclopedia’.”
 He got very frustrated after thinking he understood a lesson, only to go to the assessment problems and not have a clue what they expected.
 After running this by our math tutor, she agreed.

 Another thing that gave me pause was that our tutor found errors in the answer key on at least 3 occasions.
 I get human error, but I don’t think we’ve experienced this much error in any other math curriculum we’ve used.
 The final element that was difficult was the over the top corniness of many of the lessons.
 A little corny is cute… a lot is wearying and a real turn off.

 I will say that the customer service is fantastic.
 They were always quick and helpful in responding to any questions I had.
 Like I said, I really wanted this to work.
 It just wasn’t a good fit for us.

 My eldest had a statistics class through his dual enrollment at a local community college this year and was thrilled that, barring any changes in his plans, he is done with math classes forever.
 (That was a real motivation when trudging through the course!)

 My plans for my younger son for this upcoming year include working to prepare for the College Mathematics CLEP test.
-I’m using the REA Study Guide as a foundation for planning, and am pulling lessons from a variety of sources (including the Algebra 2 text I ordered last year to supplement his course).
+I’m using the REA Study Guide as a foundation for planning.
 My niece will tutor him again.